annandct/random_forest_cancer_example/01_random_forest_mod.md

 ### Model Specification for Tuning

 We will tune `mtry` (number of predictors per split) and `min_n` (minimum node size).
-We’ll set the engine to `ranger` for speed and to enable variable importance.
+Engine to `ranger` for speed and to enable variable importance.
+Note, ranger uses GINI coefficient to optimise.

+We tune two key hyperparameters to control overfitting and model
+complexity:

+mtry: The number of variables randomly sampled as candidates at each split.
+Tuning this helps decorrelate the trees.

+min_n: The minimum number of data points required in a node to split further.
+Larger values prevent the trees from learning noise (overfitting).

 ``` r
 # Define the random forest model, but with tunable parameters